FrankFK/FrankFK.github.io/_posts/2023-07-14-hexafour-03-draw-a-hexagon.md

 We have managed to draw a hexagon.
 We could even choose any color we wanted for the filling.

-In the [next post][hexafour-04] I will explain how to fix compiler errors and how to run the program step by step in the debugger.
+In the next posts I will explain how to [fix compiler errors][hexafour-04a] and how to run the program step by step in the [debugger][hexafour-04b].
 Until then, you may want to program your own image with Turtle commands.

 ### TL;DR